 With climate change threatening everyone’s future in uncountable ways, and continued government inaction, what’s a conscientious citizen to do?
 How can we effect change, how can we be the change, one life at a time?

-Every year I try to push myself to change one more thing in my life to become more ecofriendly.
-I’ve changed my diet,* reduced my waste, purchased 98% of my clothing from Goodwill and consignment stores, and downsized my living space.
+Ever since I began a professional focus in the environmental sciences, every year I push myself to change one more thing in my life to become more ecofriendly.
+I’ve grown and processed my own food (chickens! tomatoes!), drastically reduced my waste (less than one garbage bag per year), purchased 98% of my clothing from Goodwill and consignment stores, and downsized my living space.

 The next big step involves becoming carbon neutral.
-Essentially, this means holding myself accountable for my carbon footprint (to the best of my abilities – this is not yet an exact science), and working with my adopted Indonesian tribe (the Tado) to sponsor planting of culturally significant species that help improve their lives.
+Essentially, this means holding myself accountable for my carbon footprint (to the best of my abilities – this is not yet an exact science), and working with my adopted Indonesian tribe (the Tado) to sponsor planting of culturally significant species (bamboo, teak, sugar palm and Imperata grass) that help improve their lives.

-If you’re interested in becoming carbon neutral yourself, a step-by-step guide is not n progress on my new “Beauty and Love” website.
+If you’re interested in becoming carbon neutral yourself, a step-by-step guide is in progress on my new “Beauty and Love” website.

 (Caveat: this is just my journey, I’m far from perfect, and I’m always trying to improve.
 I encourage everyone to act instead of indulging in armchair critiquing – doing so creates happier lives and more positive vibes!)